abhith/abhith.net/src/pages/blog/best-laptop-for-programming.md

 ##### Cons

-- Upgradability because of its motherboard upside-down architecture.
+- Not easily upgradable because of its inverted motherboard construction.
 - Only zoned RGB keyboard.

 #### Gigabyte AERO 15 2019

-The new model displayed in Computex 2019 looks good.
+The new model displayed in the Computex 2019 looks good.
 Waiting for the reviews.

 ##### Pros